 Erika: By proactively providing information to the administration, especially those who have access to real-time data related to LMS activity or future semester’s enrollments, etc.

-Erik: IR offices could be asked to provide rosters and contact information for students, faculty, and staff.
+Eric: IR offices could be asked to provide rosters and contact information for students, faculty, and staff.
 IR can support student affairs, academic affairs, and HR in this way by ensuring that all available information is in the hands of those who may need to communicate individually with anyone from the campus community.

 Nic: For us, we are mostly sticking with previous priorities, though working through scenarios for summer and fall to understand where enrollment drops might occur so we can be proactive about engaging with students is new and important.
 As we are data experts, we can also assist in "translating" some of the coronavirus articles, to help people understand why things like social distancing matters.
 Some may not understand the details.

 eAIR: What, specifically, can we do in this moment to positively impact student success, as students are being sent home and asked to take classes online for the rest of the semester?

 Eddie: Stress empathy.
 Nobody was "prepared" for this.
 We cannot expect our faculty to be exquisite online facilitators and our students to be regimented online learners; instead, consider more than the 'student' or 'faculty' and look for the whole person—what might they be going through that is unique to them?
 Faculty may have children who cannot go to school.
 Students may have to be moving out of their dorm with little notice.
 Everyone is going through something stressful for them, so it's okay to alter your expectations and reset your priorities.